-Have you spent so many hours researching how to start a career in event planning that you’re coming up empty handed or maybe overwhelmed with all the information available online?
+Have you spent hours researching “how to start a career in event planning” and you’re still coming up empty handed…or feeling overwhelmed with all the information available online?

 How To Start a Career in Event Planning